Ending violence against Indigenous women, girls, and two-spirit people starts close to home

 New campaign guide to be released March 8th

-On March 8th, we will release a No More Stolen Sisters campaign guide to support your activism at the local, provincial, and territorial levels.
+On March 8th, International Women's Day, we released the No More Stolen Sisters campaign guide to support your activism at the local, provincial, and territorial levels.
 The guide will include a brief overview of the issues and actions taken to date, and provide guidance for Amnesty supporters building and strengthen connections with rights holders to collectively explore how best to support local, provincial, and territorial initiatives to end the violence.

 Please make space in your activist calendar to review the campaign guide in March.
 If you are part of a community group that now meets virtually, please build in time to discuss the campaign guide together.
 Please take time to implement the guide throughout 2021.